VoxelForge/VoxelForge/API.md

 * `category_id`: Category identifier of the selected category

 ### `doc.show_entry(playername, category_id, entry_id, ignore_hidden)`
-Opens the documentation formspec for the player showing the specified entry of a category (“Entry” tab).
+Opens the help formspec for the player showing the specified entry of a category (“Entry” tab).
 If the entry is hidden, an error message is displayed unless `ignore_hidden==true`.